procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Returns a JavaScript object that describes the object defined by the id.
+Returns a JavaScript object that describes the model object defined by the id.
 Contains data such as bounding box, hidden/selected states, and parent/child relationships.

 #### Parameters